St Mary’s School, Henley, Oxfordshire

 The nursery has just completed an expansion project to offer more internal and external space.

-Like all independent schools St Mary’s knows it has to deliver academically, and it does – in 2018, 94% sitting entrance exams to independent secondary schools gained their 1st school of choice the likes of Abingdon School, Queen Anne’s, Shiplake College, Pangbourne and Blue Coat School.
+Like all independent schools St Mary’s knows it has to deliver academically, and it does: this year, 100% of Year 6 were offered places at their first choice of senior school, with a number of scholarships and awards also being offered.
+The students are heading onto the likes of Abingdon School, Queen Anne’s, Shiplake College, Pangbourne and Blue Coat School.
 Not bad!
 The school introduces specialist teaching from Nursery in French, music and PE, adding specialist drama from Reception onwards, and specialist Maths and Art teaching from Year 1.
 However, I would say that St Mary’s, though hot on academics, is even stronger on the pastoral side of things – it’s a very calm atmosphere here.